Anbeeld/ACAI/docs/analysis.md

 - stronger acceptance weighting for shared rivals, shared threats, relative strength, and strategic stance
 - slightly earlier deal-breaking threshold

-This makes diplomatic alignment depend more on current strategic conditions and less on accumulated treaty inertia.

 #### 6. Role of the diplomacy tradition file

 `common/traditions/Anbeelds_AI_diplomacy.txt` does matter, but mostly as AI support for diplomatic empires once they are already on that path.